DEVOTIONALS

 that time, He was preparing Peter to become a servant not only for Jesus,

-but for others.
-He also knew it was important for Peter to realize that serving
+but for others as well.
+Jesus knew it was important for Peter to realize that

-Jesus could have unexpected complications.
-More than likely Jesus was also
+serving Him could have unexpected complications.
+More than likely Jesus

 We can learn several things from God’s Word:

-– We need to be saved and have a relationship with the Lord.
+– We need salvation and to have a relationship with the Lord.

 – Being saved means we become part of the ministry team of Jesus.